Section Navigation

 What is it?

-A Building project addressing the access constraints and lack of toilet at the Grade I listed St Mary Magdalene Church Willen Village.
+A Building project addressing the lack of a toilet, conservation needs and access constraints at the Grade I listed St Mary Magdalene Church Willen Village.

 A Learning and events programme celebrating the building’s architect and his role at the forefront of scientific experimentation and learning.